8 Proven Small Business Growth Hack Strategies You Need to Try in 2022

 Growth hacking is a collection of tactics focused exclusively on increasing your customer base at a low cost to the business.
 Growth hacking strategies often require creativity, innovation, and flexibility.

 At its core, growth hacking is about achieving maximum growth for minimal cost.
-And cost doesn’t just mean the money you spend — you also want to minimize the time and people needed to grow, so you can push your small business growth even further.
+And the cost doesn’t just mean the money you spend — you also want to minimize the time and people needed to grow, so you can push your small business growth even further.

 Many growth hacking strategies connect to marketing strategies, but growth hacking impacts every area of your business.
 This includes sales, product development, and customer service.